 “They said to one another, “Were our hearts not burning within us while He was speaking to us on the road, while He was explaining the Scriptures to Us?”
 Luke 24:32, NASB

-Two disciples were on the road to Emmaus discussing all of the things which had occurred during those days.
-The resurrected Christ had joined them on the journey, however, He hadn’t revealed Himself to them.
-As the discussion continued, He explained to them the things that concerned Him in all the Scriptures--a burning they didn't acknowledge was beginning within them.
+Two disciples were on the road to Emmaus discussing everything that occurred during those days.
+The resurrected Christ joined them on the journey, but didn’t reveal Himself.
+As the discussion continued, Jesus explained to them the things concerning Him in all the Scriptures--a burning they didn't acknowledge was beginning within them.
 That evening, He joined them for dinner.
 He blessed and broke the bread and gave it to them.
 Their eyes were opened and they recognized Him.
 Then, He vanished from their sight.

-It was only after He was gone that they began to share with each other how their hearts were burning while He spoke and explained the Scriptures.
-This account of Jesus is an encouragement to me because I believe it's the LORD's desire for each of us to experience this burning of His presence....
+It was only after He was gone that they began to share with each other how their hearts were burning while as He spoke.
+I believe it's the LORD's desire for each of us to experience this burning of His presence....
 As I reflect on the blessing I get when reading God’s Word, I always feel like He’s teaching, explaining and clarifying principles for my life.
 I’m getting to know Him more as I read; consequently, my focus is sharpened and dots connect.

-Another beautiful insight from the passage is Christ’s willingness to speak and expand our understanding of who He is.
+Another beautiful insight is Christ’s willingness to speak and expand our understanding of who He is.
 When we love people, we want to talk with them, share experiences, and explain the details of our lives.
-When we come to God’s Word, He wants to speak with us and explain His truths to us.
+When we come to God’s Word, He wants to speak with us, reveal new experiences, and explain His truths.
 He desires for our hearts to burn passionately within us.

 Lastly, their eyes were opened and they recognized Him when He blessed the bread, broke it, and gave it to them.
 May I encourage you today to engage this same process in your life?